andyzg/UW-SE-Notes/README.md

     * List all of the frequently asked questions by students, ex: hard concept to grasp, tricks
   - Potential Exam Questions
     * Good exam questions pertaining to this chapter

+##License
+Distributed under the MIT License.
+See the LICENCE file for more details.